Extensions API Reference

 sourceId: string;

-/** Runtime context providing cwd, logger, and source provenance. */
+/** Runtime context providing cwd and source provenance during preprocessing. */

 ctx: InputTransformContext;